thealec1/genix/README.md

 # Wiki

-The Wiki contains documentation for all of the important features, and an introductory guide.
+The Wiki contains documentation for all of the important features, and an introductory guide:

 [Genix Wiki](https://github.com/thealec1/genix/wiki/01.-Home)